nathsmo/Main-Code/README.md

 **Ultimate question for our angle:**  What is the factor taking too long to train the model.
 Reduce Runtime
 * Note: we did change the neural network layer from convolutional to linear because it is supposed to be more effective on pytorch that way.
+* Note: Experiments could include change in embedding dimensions/ changing kernel size In order to change the embedding from simple to enhanced -> emb_type configuration.

 ## Dependencies